MicrosoftDocs/Advertising-docs/BingAds/transaction-message/push-transaction-message.md

 </TxnResponse>
 ```

-The `FeedId` element contains a Bing-generated ID that uniquely identifies the feed.
+The `FeedId` element contains a Microsoft-generated ID that uniquely identifies the feed.
 The transaction status report includes this ID.

 If the request fails, the response body will include an XML document that contains a list of error codes and messages that identify why the request failed.
 For a list of error codes and messages, see [Error Codes and Messages](../transaction-message/error-codes-messages.md).